parkermac/LO/obs/README.md

   - ctd None
   - bottle 1993-2014

+- **ocnms_ctd** Historic Cruise Data collected at the OCNMS region, including but not limited to mooring sites.
+Processed by Yifan Zhu.
+See the README in the associated folder for details.
+  - ctd 2004-2023, contains DO data
+  - bottle None

 #### Notes on usage [2024.03.21 these notes need to be updated to reflect new additions to the collection: LineP, nceiPNW, NHL, and WOD]:
 - 2017 is a good year for validation, with bottle coverage from several sources.
 - If you are interested in Chl, you will only find it in dfo1-bottle and ecology_nc.